mrange/FsNICC/README.md

       ctx.Refresh()
 ```

 The frames however are not the same model as produced by the scene parser.
-Instead of preprocessing step converts it a specialized model to fit rendering with Spectre + ImageSharp.
+Instead, the preprocessing step converts it into a specialized model to fit rendering with Spectre + ImageSharp.

 ```fsharp